 Benefits to customers:

-"Brain Box" is the platform to encourage the employees to bring theirideas value addition to the customers and systematically mange the ideation process.
+"Brain Box" is the platform to encourage the employees to bring their ideasvalue addition to our customers and systematically mange the ideation process.

 The customers / clients have benefited as a result of the fewer defects reduction incycle time and improved delivery capabilities.
-Hexaware has provided value-additionsthrough improvement in the performance of the systems that have been outsourced areduction in the problems and failures and improved stability.
+The Company has provided value-additionsthrough improvement in the performance of the systems that have been outsourced areduction in the problems and failures and improved stability.
 This has resulted in highlevels of customer satisfaction and repeat business.
 Implementing the processes hastrained the organization and people to be methodical and process-driven.
-The Company hasintroduced and improved upon best-of-breed industry practices and standards and therebyimproved our delivery capability.
+The Company hasintroduced and improved upon best-of-breed industry practices and standards leading toimproved delivery capability.
 Focus on quality has led to lower costs and improvedefficiency within the organization.

 Company focused on Corporate Governance

-In compliance with Regulation 34 of the Listing Regulations a separate report onCorporate Governance alongwith a certificate from the Auditors on its compliance is attachedand forms part of this Report.
+In compliance with Regulation 34 of the Listing Regulations a separate report onCorporate Governance along certificate from the Auditors on its compliance is attachedand forms part of this Report.